International news, comment and conference reports from a European perspective

 Bruce has had a long and distinguished career in industrial marketing in the crop protection and farm equipment industries, both in Europe and North America.
 He has a successful record of managing change and introducing new technologies which impact on food, agriculture and horticulture.

 A chemistry graduate of Southampton University, Bruce gained post-graduate qualifications from Wye College, University of London, and Bangor University.
 He is a past chairman of the Food, Drink and Agriculture Group at the Chartered Institute of Marketing and has Chartered Marketer status.
 Bruce is also senior partner of a family-owned arable farm enterprise in Hampshire.
-In 1992 Bruce established Innovation Management, a specialist business consultancy that advises both private and public sector organisations.
+In 1992 Bruce established Innovation Management, a specialist business consultancy, that advises both private and public sector organisations.

 He is a leading expert on the development of industrial renewables and energy derived from crops as well as in the commercialisation of transgenic crops.
 He has been active in helping organise the Precision Farming Alliance and is a director of Sky-farm Limited, a UK company developing remote sensed imagery as an agronomy management aid.